GenieTim/msft-graph-mailer/README.md

 ## Configuration

-You need to tell Symofony that this is a mail transport:
+You need to tell Symfony that this is a mail transport:

 ```yaml
 # services.yaml